Mature Masculine

 The Elder is a blessing to his people.
 He holds memory and story, perspective, pattern recognition, care, knowledge and wisdom.

-Gone is the Elders might and prowess, worldly ambition or desire for power.
-His value has deepened; he is a treasure to those around him.
-He carries no urgency and more and more finds home in the timeless, all while offering his guidance to his realm here and now.
+Gone is the Elder's might and prowess, worldly ambition or desire for power.
+His value has deepened.
+He is a treasure to those around him.
+He carries no urgency and finds home in the timeless, while offering guidance to his realm here and now.

 He befriends death while embracing the last of his life.
-He is not trying to live forever or stay young, he is not gripping to power; he is too wise for that.
-He is deeply peaceful, funny and poignant.
+He does not try to live forever or stay young.
+He does not grip power.
+He is too wise for that.
+He is peaceful, funny, and poignant.

-He is sought after for his council and his company.
+He is sought after for his counsel and his company.
 He is generous with his wisdom, admired for his journey, adored by his family.

 His sovereignty includes responsibility to lineage.
 He protects the legacy of elders and passes it on.
 He inspires and blesses his people.
 He balances order and chaos with the wisdom of experience.
 He knows when to hold steady and when to adapt.
-He receives and transmits wisdom—both vessel and conduit for the lessons of his life.
+He receives and transmits wisdom.
+He holds what life taught him and hands it down to whoever is ready to hear it.

 Declarations